The museum will be closed for renovation until mid-2025. Education programs continue. Find out more

 We are Closed for Renovations

-The museum is closed for renovations from 12 April 2024.
+The museum is closed for renovations.
 When we re-open in mid-2025, visitors will have access to two floors of historic Fennescey House, including double the current exhibition space, a purpose-built education area and greatly improved accessibility.
 The top floor will transform into a modern space for researchers to work and meet.

 Our permanent exhibition traces the history of the Holocaust.